California pummeled by first of back-to-back atmospheric rivers as 'Pineapple Express' sweeps state

-LOS ANGELES — (AP) — Heavy rain flooded California roadways and much-needed snow piled up in the mountains on Thursday as the first of back-to-back atmospheric rivers pummeled the state.
+LOS ANGELES — (AP) — Heavy rain flooded California roadways and much-needed snow piled up in the mountains as the first of back-to-back atmospheric rivers pummeled the state Thursday.

 The storm focused its energy on the southern and eastern parts of the state after initially hitting the San Francisco Bay Area on Wednesday, where it halted cable car service.
-The downpours arrived in Southern California on Thursday in time to snarl the morning commute.
+The downpours arrived Thursday in Southern California in time to snarl the morning commute.

-An atmospheric river, which is a long band of moisture that forms over the Pacific, was fueling the storms dousing the Los Angeles and San Diego areas on Thursday, said National Weather Service forecaster Bob Oravec.
+An atmospheric river, which is a long band of moisture that forms over the Pacific, was fueling the storms dousing the Los Angeles and San Diego areas, said National Weather Service forecaster Bob Oravec.

 Atmospheric rivers "typically occur ahead of cold fronts across the Pacific,” he said.
 “And when they interact with the West Coast topography, you often get some very heavy rain both along the coastal ranges and also inland through the Sierras.”

-As sheets of rain fell in San Diego, Ruben Gomez cleaned debris from storm drains in his parents' neighborhood Thursday that was hit hard by flooding in an earlier storm.
+As sheets of rain fell in San Diego, Ruben Gomez cleaned debris from storm drains in his parents' neighborhood Thursday.

 “Every hole in the house, I’ve got plugged with plastic and paper to make sure water doesn’t go up so high again," he said.

 They have no insurance and are relying on donations from family, friends and neighbors.
-He said he is grateful still because his parents survived last time and are now safe at his home that is in an area less prone to flooding.
+He said he is grateful still because his parents survived and are now safe at his home in an area less prone to flooding.

-But last winter, the storms turned deadly.
-California was battered by numerous drought-busting atmospheric rivers that unleashed extensive flooding, big waves that hammered shoreline communities and extraordinary snowfall that crushed buildings.
+Last winter, California was battered by numerous drought-busting atmospheric rivers that unleashed extensive flooding, big waves that hammered shoreline communities and extraordinary snowfall that crushed buildings.
 More than 20 people died.

-This week's "Pineapple Express" — called that because its long plume of moisture stretched back across the Pacific to near Hawaii — will be followed by an even more powerful storm on Sunday, forecasters said.
+This week's "Pineapple Express" — called that because its plume of moisture stretches back across the Pacific to near Hawaii — will be followed by an even more powerful storm on Sunday, forecasters said.

-The California Governor’s Office of Emergency Services activated its operations center and positioned personnel and equipment in areas most at risk from the weather.
+The California Governor’s Office of Emergency Services activated its operations center and positioned personnel and equipment in areas most at risk.

 “This really is a broad sweep of California that’s going to see threats over the coming week,” Ferguson said.